DanielFLopez1620/Python_TopicsAndExamples/CleanPython/m02_pythonic_code/README.md

     my_file.close()
 ~~~

-But there are simpliers mechanism like:
+But there are simplifiers mechanism like:

 ~~~Python
 with open(filename) as fd: